Master’s Certificate in Teaching English to Speakers of Other Languages (TESOL)

 The TESOL master’s certificate can lead to TESOL instructor jobs in Canada or overseas.

 This part-time program consists of five courses.
-Students can take up to two courses per year due to the scheduling of course offerings.
+The frequency of course offerings means that students can take up to two courses per year in this program.

 Connect with us